Cardboard cutouts, a quirk of pandemic baseball, let grieving fans honor loved ones

-In the years since, her father, Tom Bartlett, couldn’t bring himself to enter the stadium.
+In the years since, their father, Tom Bartlett, couldn’t bring himself to enter the stadium.
 There were too many memories with his baseball-loving son.
-But then, one recent evening, his daughter drove to his house in Vacaville, Calif., snapped his photograph and told him she would figured out a way to get him there.
+But then, one recent evening, his daughter drove to his house in Vacaville, Calif., snapped his photograph and told him she would figure out a way to get him there.

 About two-thirds of the major league teams offered fans the chance to purchase the cutouts during this pandemic-shortened season.
 Some were available only to season ticket holders, and many teams directed part of the proceeds to charitable causes.
 Costs varied, but most fan cutouts could be had for $50 to $100, though a photo in a Dodger Stadium premium seating section cost as much as $300 and one above Fenway Park’s Green Monster carried a $500 price tag.